Skip to main content

 Step 1: Cloud Provider Selection (2 min)

-Choose your cloud platform: AWS, GCP, or Azure.
+Choose your platform: AWS, GCP, Azure, or Bring Your Own Cluster for any other Kubernetes distribution.
 This determines which provisioning templates and configuration options are available.
+BYOK clusters skip provisioning and go directly to cluster connection.

 Onboarding wizard with cloud provider options and cluster creation strategy